Wildhoney/L.Pather/README.md

 });
 ```

-You can also modify the options after instantiation by invoking the `setOptions` method with your object of defined options:
+You may also modify the options after instantiation by invoking the `setOptions` method with your object of defined options:

 ```javascript
 pather.setOptions({ pathColour: 'orange' });